Superior Gluteal Artery Perforator Flap Reconstruction

 SGAP flap reconstruction transplants tissue from the upper buttock region to the chest to create a new breast mound after mastectomy.
 During the reconstructive surgery, a flap of tissue is separated from the buttock muscle and removed from the site.
 It is then transplanted to the chest and shaped into a breast.
 The blood vessels from the buttock tissue are carefully connected to blood vessels on the chest using the microscope.

-Subsequent surgery, often performed on an outpatient basis, may involve lifting the opposite breast, transplanting fat to improve the result, or reconstructing the nipple and/or areola to make the breasts look and feel as natural as possible.
+Subsequent surgery, often performed on an outpatient basis, may involve lifting the opposite breast, transferring liposuctioned fat to improve the result, or reconstructing the nipple and/or areola to make the breasts look and feel as natural as possible.
+Today, sparing of the nipple is often possible and this, along with more cosmetic incisions, may provide significantly more aesthetic outcomes.

 Advantages of SGAP and DIEP Flap Breast Reconstruction